element-hq/hydrogen-web/doc/FAQ.md

 ### Hmm does Hydrogen not support leaving rooms?
 I left some rooms via Element and they moved to "Historical" but nothing happened on this end.

 Indeed :) Joining and leaving isn't implemented yet, just haven't gotten around to it.

-## Is there a way to run the app as a desktop app?

-You can install Hydrogen as a PWA using Chrome/Chromium on any platform or Edge on Windows.
-There is no Electron build of Hydrogen.

 ## How can I verify my session from Element?